 While most of the cuts on the forequarter require braising or marinating before cooking, the seven-bone rib is an exception.
 From this primal we derive the rib roast, also referred to in restaurants as prime rib.
-This cut is often slow cooked and has a good fat content that keeps it juicy and moist during the cooking process.
+This cut is often slow cooked and has a good fat content that keeps it juicy and moist during the cooking process (here’s a great prime rib recipe, plus some tips for how to carve it.
 The bones can be cut off with a flexible boning knife, and it is often broken down into rib-eye steaks for grilling.

 The Beef Hindquarter

 We’ll conclude this guide to beef cuts with the primals of the hindquarter: the flank, long loin, sirloin tip, and hip.
 The flank requires no further processing once removed from the hindquarter.
 It is commonly marinated for grilling over a flame, and is often ground rather than used as chuck when lean beef is required.

 The long loin is broken down into two sections: the sirloin butt and the short loin.
 These are the cuts where most steaks come from.
 As its name implies, the sirloin butt produces sirloin steaks.
 This sub-primal takes a little extra preparation and a sharp chef’s knife to produce grillable steaks.
 The sirloin butt is encased in a layer of fat and is split by tough tissue that must be removed before it can be broken down any further.
 Once all of this tissue and fat has been cleaned away, sirloin steaks can be cut in any shape and size desired.